eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/04_catalog.md

 - `Distribution` makes statements over which Data Planes an Asset's data can be retrieved.
 Currently, the TractusX-EDC supports
   `HttpData-PULL`, `HttpData-PUSH`, `AmazonS3-PUSH` and `AzureStorage-PUSH` capabilities.
 - `hasPolicy` holds the Data Offer that is relevant for the Consumer.
     - `@id` is the identifier for the Data Offer.
-The EDC composes this id by concatenating three identifiers in base64-encoding. separated with `:` (colons).
+The Connector composes this id by concatenating three identifiers in base64-encoding. separated with `:` (colons).
 The format is `base64(contractDefinitionId):base64(assetId):base64(newUuidV4)`.
 The last of three UUIDs changes with every request as every /v3/catalog/request call yields a new catalog with new Data Offers.
     - The `permission`, `prohibition` and `obligation` will hold the content of the contractPolicy configured